A Universal algebraic approach to rack coverings: Terminology and basic facts

 \begin{example} A rack $Q$ is called a \emph{permutation rack} if the operation does not depend on the first argument, i.e., the rack operation is $a*b=f(b)$ where $f$ is a permutation of $Q$.
 If $Q$ is a quandle then $f$ is the identity on $Q$ and $Q$ is called a \emph{projection quandle}.
 If $|Q|=1$ then $Q$ is called {\it trivial}. \end{example}

-\begin{example} Let $G$ be a group and $f$ its automorphism and $H\leq \mathrm{Fix}(f)$.
+\begin{example} Let $G$ be a group, $f$ its automorphism and $H$ a subgroup of $\mathrm{Fix}(f)$ (the subgroup of fixed points of $f$).
 We will denote $\mathcal{Q}(G,H,f)$ the quandle $(G/H,*,\ld)$ with the operations defined by and call it a \emph{coset quandle}.
 If $H$ is the trivial group, $Q$ is called \emph{principal} over the group $G$ and denoted by $\mathcal{Q}(G,f)$.
 Moreover, if $G$ is abelian, then $Q$ is called \emph{affine} and an alternative notation, $\aff(G,f)$, is also used. \end{example}

 A quandle is called \emph{principal} if it is isomorphic to $\mathcal Q(G,f)$, for some $G,f$.
 If $Q$ is a rack, then both $\dis(Q)$ and $\lmlt(Q)$ are normal subgroups of $\aut(Q)$.
 If $Q$ is a quandle the orbits of $\lmlt{(Q)}$ and of $\dis(Q)$ are the same, hence $Q$ is connected if and only if $\dis (Q)$ is transitive.
 Connected quandles can be represented as coset quandles over their displacement groups. \begin{proposition}\cite[Proposition 3.5]{hsv} Let $Q$ be a connected quandle and $a\in Q$.
 Then \end{proposition} Recall that a group acting on a set is {\it semiregular} if the pointwise stabilizers of the action are trivial.
-If a group acting on a set is transitive and semiregular we say that it is {\it regular}.
+Transitive and semiregular groups are called {\it regular}.

 \begin{proposition} \cite[Proposition 2.1]{Principal} A connected quandle $Q$ is principal if and only if $\dis(Q)$ is regular on $Q$.
 In such a case, $Q\cong \mathcal{Q}(\dis(Q),\widehat{L_a})$. \end{proposition}